-Inhalation botulism results from the inhalation of the aerosolized toxin.
+aerosolized toxin.
 A small amount of aerosolized toxin released into the wind can have a devastating effect on the surrounding population.
 Notwithstanding, inhalational botulism could be inflicted upon a more limited number of victims by introducing a contaminated object into an enclosed area such as inside of a building.
-The symptoms are indistinguishable from those of foodbourne botulism, except that the gastrointestinal signs sometimes associated with foodbourne botulism may not occur.
-Botulism cannot be transmitted from one person to another.
-There is no vaccine for botulism treatment at this time.
-However, treatment consists of passive immunization with equine anti-toxins and supportive patient care.
+The symptoms are indistinguishable from those of foodborne botulism, except that the gastrointestinal signs sometimes associated with foodborne botulism may not occur.